BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 is noteworthy, but also deserves an in-depth blog post covering the work that resulted in the performance benefit.
 Notice that the highlight alludes to an upcoming blog post.
-This allows us to communicate a high-value performance improvment without being blocked by an in-depth blog post.
+This allows us to communicate a high-value performance improvement without being blocked by an in-depth blog post.

 ## Security